 Three new job ready skill sets announced today give Western Australians industry-relevant skills to meet the needs of Western Australia’s job creating conservation sector.

-The short courses, which will deliver the skills needed for entry level jobs created by the Green Jobs Plan, are part of the Lower fees, local skills initiative and are free for young people and jobseekers of all ages.
+The short courses, which will deliver the skills needed for entry level jobs, are part of the Lower fees, local skills initiative and are free for young people and jobseekers of all ages.

 The training will provide employment opportunities including fencing, seeding, planting, managing threats, and improving native vegetation and habitat for fauna such as the Carnaby's Cockatoo.